Killing of Rémi Fraisse: Aftermath

-After the death of Fraisse, the French government suffered a social and political crisis for over a month, with riots in Toulouse, Albi, Gaillac, Nantes, Paris, Saint-Denis, Rennes, Dijon, as well as other protests against police violence across the country.
+After the death of Fraisse, the government suffered a social and political crisis for over a month, with riots in Toulouse, Albi, Gaillac, Nantes, Paris, Saint-Denis, Rennes, Dijon, as well as other protests against police violence across the country.

 The ruling Socialist government was criticised by Green deputies for initially making no comment on the death.
 Bernard Cazeneuve, Minister of Interior, denounced the Greens for blaming the police.
+Cazeneuve would himself later call the death a "tragedy", adding he offered his resignation to President François Hollande, who refused it.

 The regional council quickly decided to halt construction on the dam.
 Thierry Carcenac, head of the council, said "What happened was terrible and should never happen again."
-In January 2015, Minister of Ecology Ségolène Royal announceed that the dam was cancelled.
+In January 2015, Minister of Ecology Ségolène Royal announced that the dam was cancelled.

-The father of Fraisse stated he would press murder charges against the policeman who fired the grenade which killed his son.
+The father of Fraisse stated he would press murder charges against the gendarme who fired the grenade which killed his son.

 Murder charges

 An internal police investigation in 2014 had cleared the officer, stating he had made the necessary warnings.
 In 2016, the officer was heard as a witness in the case but not charged.
-Judges decided in 2018 that the policeman did not fire the stun grenade aiming to kill Fraisse on purpose.
-They did not dispute that the policeman shot the grenade, but they did not see an intention to kill.
+Judges decided in 2018 that the gendarme did not fire the offensive grenade aiming to kill Fraisse on purpose.
+They did not dispute that the officer shot the grenade, but they did not see an intention to kill.
 The lawyer of the officer said the violence had been proportionate.
 The family of Fraisse immediately announced that they would appeal the decision.

 The appeal against this judgement was suspended whilst another legal challenge was made.
-The family questioned the constitutional arrangement in which police officers acting under civil command could be judged under military law (instead of criminal law) when maintaining public order.
+The family questioned the constitutional arrangement in which gendarmerie officers acting under civil command could be judged under military law (instead of criminal law) when maintaining public order.
 The Constitutional Council decided that this was indeed the case in January 2019.